MicrosoftDocs/learn/learn-pr/azure/continuous-validate-test-mission-critical-workloads/includes/4-design-chaos-experiments.md

 1. For each component, list possible failure cases, their impact, and any potential mitigations.

-Let's see the outcome of FMA done for the components of the checkout flow example.
+Let's see the outcome of FMA done for the components of the Contoso Shoes checkout user flow example.

 ##### Azure App Service for hosting the front end application